anubra266/choc-autocomplete/README.md

 - onChangeProps new provides values array, when it's multiple
 - onSelectOption params changed - `click` to `mouse`
 - New onOptionFocus method
+- New `AutoCompleteGroupTitle` component. `AutoCompleteGroup` no longer takes a title prop.

 Todo